Tameness of actions on finite rank median algebras: Independence number and tameness in the family of MP functions

-to be the disjoint union $\bigsqcup_{n\ge 1} Q_n$ where all basepoints $o_n$ are identified to a single point $o\in X$.
 We equip $X$ with a median operation as follows.
 If $x,y,z$ all belong to the same cube $Q_n$ (viewed inside $X$), set $m(x,y,z)$ to be their median in $Q_n$.
-Otherwise, let $Q_n$ be a cube containing at least two of the points (say $x,y\in Q_n$; necessarily $o\in Q_n$), and define

-If $x,y,z$ lie in three distinct cubes, put $m(x,y,z):=o$.
-It is straightforward to check (by cases) that this defines a median algebra structure on $X$; in fact this is the usual median on the wedge of the corresponding median graphs.
+Otherwise, let $Q_n$ be a cube containing at least two of the points (say $x,y\in Q_n$; necessarily $o\in Q_n$), and define $ m(x,y,z)\ :=\ m_{Q_n}(x,y,o). $ If $x,y,z$ lie in three distinct cubes, put $m(x,y,z):=o$.
+Equivalently, $X$ is the wedge of the pointed median graphs $(Q_n,o_n)$, and the above ternary operation is the usual median operation on this wedge; in particular it satisfies the median axioms.

 \emph{Step 1: $\rank(X)=\infty$.} For every $n$, the natural inclusion $Q_n\hookrightarrow X$ is a median embedding, hence $\rank(X)\ge n$ for all $n$.
 Therefore $\rank(X)=\infty$.